 As a result, Wheaton graduates report a 98 percent success rate in launching careers and pursuing advanced education within six months of graduation.

-Located halfway between Boston, Massachusetts and Providence, Rhode Island, come see us, meet our students, talk to our professors and coaches, attend an information session and/or take a tour.
-Join us online for a variety of virtual experiences at wheatoncollege.edu/admission/visiting-wheaton/>
+Wheaton is located between Boston, Massachusetts and Providence, Rhode Island.
+Come see us, meet our students, talk to our professors and coaches, attend an information session, take a tour, or join us online.
+Wheaton offers a wide range of opportunities for you to get to know us better.
+Visit wheatoncollege.edu/admission/visiting-wheaton/ for more information.>

 Wheaton College puts the liberal arts into action.
 We provide incredible opportunities and individual guidance to help students apply what they are learning in the classroom to internships, research, developing businesses and other real-world experiences.